 Before coming to America, Tryon had consulted Lord Hyde, the Postmaster-General of England, with a view of establishing more convenient mail routes in the colonies; and the prosecution of this design was one of the first matters which engrossed his attention.
-Shortly after being sworn in as Lieutenant-Governor - which ceremonial occurred at Wilmington on the 27th of October, 1764 - he sought to impress his views upon Governor Dobbs, and the latter issued an address to the Assembly, in which were detailed the many advantages which would probably accrue from the execution of Tryon's suggestions.
+Shortly after being sworn in as Lieutenant-Governor-which ceremonial occurred at Wilmington on the 27th of October, 1764-he sought to impress his views upon Governor Dobbs, and the latter issued an address to the Assembly, in which were detailed the many advantages which would probably accrue from the execution of Tryon's suggestions.
 The recommendations met with a favorable reception, and several appropriations towards carrying them into effect were made before the session adjourned.
-Desiring the cooperation of the home government, Tryon sent to Lord Hyde, in the month following, a dispatch of some length in which were given the conditions which required the system in question.
+Desiring the co-operation of the home government, Tryon sent to Lord Hyde, in the month following, a dispatch of some length in which were given the conditions which required the system in question.
 Aside from injury to commerce, caused by the irregularity with which letters were delivered, the writer declared that needs of war ought to be considered.
-Should the southern provinces be invaded, there were no reliable means through which aid could be summoned from the north.
-By water, the attempt to give an alarm would be a precarious undertaking; while equally dangerous, and even more uncertain, would be such an effort by land.
-In the latter event, Tryon went on to state, a messenger might ride two hundred miles or more before being able to provide himself with a fresh horse; and if by chance a hut should he reached, 110 shelter could be obtained for the animal, which must therefore be turned out to graze or stray, as the case might be.
-One line, from New York to Williamsburg, Virginia, was already in operation; hut, from the latter place to South Carolina, communication was wellnigh impossible.
+Should the southern provinces be invaded, there were no reliable means through which aid could be summoned from the By water, the attempt to give an alarm would be a precarious undertaking; while equally dangerous, and even more uncertain, would be such an effort by land.
+In the latter event, Tryon went on to state, a messenger might ride two hundred miles or more before being able to provide himself with a fresh horse; and if by chance a hut should be reached, no shelter could be obtained for the animal, which must therefore be turned out to graze or stray, as the case might be.
+One line, from New York to Williamsburg, Virginia, was already in operation; but, from the latter place to South Carolina, communication was well-nigh impossible.
 It was recommended that the route should be extended via the North Carolina towns of Edenton, Bath, New Bern, Wilmington, and Brunswick, to Charleston, in South Carolina.
-It was also urged that packet-boats should be ordered to call with greater regularity at Cape Fear, as a means of more frequent intercourse With England.\ address, in which were expressed regret at parting and best wishes for the speedy restoration of his health.
-After returning grateful acknowledgments for these kind professions, the Governor began placing his effects in readiness to ship, when the attendant physician gave warning that "he had better prepare himself for a much longer voyage."
-None too soon came the admonition, thus bluntly worded; for two days thereafter, on Thursday, the 28th of March, death brought relief to the aged ruler and wafted his spirit to that -
+It was also urged that packet-boats should be ordered to call with greater regularity at Cape Fear, as a means of more frequent intercourse with England.